 "What if we told you that your crush at the arcade center really needs your help right now?"
 Luna asked.
 Obviously she had done her homework.
 This caught Usagi's attention for she turned and looked the two pests in the eye.
 "The enemy has him under their spell.
 He is attracting girls and stealing their energy.
 Pretty soon, the enemy will tire of him and get rid of him in the process."

 Usagi sighed, feeling tears prickle her eyes.
 She forced them back and nodded.
-If Luna and Artemis could smile, they probably would have.
-Luna jumped backward and popped a gorgeous broach out of thin air.
+If Luna and Artemis could smile, they probably would have, but they did the best they could with their kitty lips.
+Luna jumped backward and summoned a gorgeous broach out of thin air.
 Usagi just assumed it popped out of her butt, trying to cheer herself up.
 She had to admit the broach was beautiful though.
 It was a golden color with a diamond in the center, which were surrounded by four perfectly placed jewels, one being blue, another red, the third green, and the final one orange.
 She knew the four jewels represented her scouts, and the diamond and moon represented herself.
 She picked the broach up and held it up high above her head.
 "Moon Prism Power, Make-Up!"
 She yelled.
 Pink ribbons encircled her body and disappeared, not a moment later, to reveal her new fighting outfit.

 "I am Sailor Moon now.
 A fate I longed to avoid."
 She mumbled and messed with the annoying pink goggles covering her eyes.
 Soon after though, she saw a picture of Motoki leading a group of different aged girls down an alley.
 She recognized it being near Crown Arcade.
 She glanced back at the two cats, "Do I really have to do this?"
-She began to whine.
+She whined.

-They nodded, irritated with her whining.
-They knew she did that a lot though, sadly.
-She jumped out her window, the felines following suit, and ran to where she saw Motoki and the girls would be, and she instantly recognized Naru as one of those girls.
+They nodded, irritated already with her whining.
+They knew she did that a lot though sadly.
+She jumped out her window, the felines following suit, and they jogged to where she knew Motoki would be with the girls.
+She instantly recognized Naru as one of those girls.
 'All the more reason to save them.'
 She thought.
 She jumped from the rooftop and landed behind Motoki, who looked evil in his present form.
 He eyes had blackened, making it obvious he was not himself.